I recently got my hands on the Nightforce NX8 4-32×50 and tested out how suited it was for long distance shooting.

 The NX8 comes with features you would expect on a high end scope such as zero stop, parallax adjustment and a handy built-in throw lever for changing magnification more easily.

-From first picking up the scope you can see it’s a well thought out optic that is built to be used in the field.
+From first picking up the scope you can see it’s a well thought out optic that is built to take a beating.
 The build quality is excellent and the design is well executed.
-The scope is made of a thick titanium case and covered in a black matt finish.
+The scope is made of a thick aluminum case and covered in a black mat finish.
 The 30mm tube houses the impressive magnification range.
 One interesting feature of this variant in the NX8 line is the 50mm objective lens which keeps the optic more compact and shaves off some weight.

 I had high expectations for the glass in the NX8 due to the scopes price point and I wasn’t disappointed.
 Looking down range I was impressed with the crisp and clear sight picture that the scope offers in the price bracket it sits.
 The glass remains bright at higher magnifications which made target acquisition easy.
 With such a large magnification range I was executing the NX8 to struggle with chromatic aberration however to my surprise it was difficult to get any major distortion.

-A long-range scope’s turrets are going to get more of a workout than most scopes that are just used for quick shots in deer season.
+A long-range scope’s turrets are going to get more of a workout than most scopes that are used for quick shots in deer season.
 With this in mind I was impressed with exactly the right amount of resistance when dialing the elevation and windage turrets up and down.
 The turrets were well within the quality expected for the price.

 The zero-stop feature made it easy to return the scope to its original sight in setting at 100 yards.
 This ensures when dialing back down after shooting at longer distances, you don’t go past your sighting in setting.
 Tracking was on point with the NX8, as expected with the brands reputation the scope was very reliable.